December 1, 2025

 – Include any consulting work that qualifies as research in Other Support documentation to the NIH and NSF

-– Attach agreements for activities (including consulting work) that qualify as research to NIH submissions.
+– Attach agreements for foreign activities reported in NIH Other Support documents.
 Agreements not in English must be translated

 Should not: